juxor/afaq/markdown/secI7.md

-and adding to them _"some new rules -- rules of inequality and servile submission of the masses in the interest of the armed rich and the warlike minorities."_ [**Evolution and Environment**, pp. 48-9] Unsurprisingly, then, the state perverts social customs for its own, and the interests of the economically and socially powerful:
+and adding to them _"some new rules -- rules of inequality and servile submission of the masses in the interest of the armed rich and the warlike minorities."_ [**Evolution and Environment**, pp. 48-9] Unsurprisingly, then, the state perverts social customs for its own interests and those of the economically and socially powerful:

 > _"as society became more and more divided into two hostile classes, one